 Add: PF Trey Kaufman-Renn (No. 32), C Caleb Furst (No. 54), F Brian Waddell

-Matt Painter returns just about everyone of note from a top 25 team.
-Williams and Edey are tough to match with on the frontline, Ivey is a potential star and Stefanovic and Newman give the Boilermakers proven shooters.
+Matt Painter returns just about everyone of note from a Top 25 team.
+Williams and Edey are tough to match with on the frontline, Ivey is a potential star and dynamic scorer, and Stefanovic and Newman give the Boilermakers proven shooters.
 Continuity will be rare this season, and that’s where Painter will have a major advantage.
+However, he’ll need quality point guard play and to figure out how to best utilize his two bigs.

 Back: SG Adam Flagler (Soph., 9.0 ppg), F Matthew Mayer (Jr., 8.3 ppg), PF Jonathan Tchamwa Tchatchoua (Soph., 6.4 ppg, 5.1 rpg), G LJ Cryer (Fr., 3.4 ppg), PF *Flo Thamba (Jr., 3.6 ppg), PF Zach Loveday (Fr., 2.2 ppg), SF Jordan Turner (Fr., 1.7 ppg)